 Okay, those are six facts that dispel the common fallacies.
-Got a few minutes more?
+Got a few extra minutes?
 Here are four more facts, some of which are basic but often ignored.

 Yes, I know that’s exactly what you hope to do.
 But to keep your wealth for a lifetime, you need multiple streams of passive income.
 Your goal should be to build each stream of income to a level where you can live on that and that alone.